AmiGermaine/Python-Projects/README.md

 ## Check Files Gui
 "This project allows the user to choose to transfer all .txt files from one chosen directory to another.
-All files that are moved will be saved in a database"
+All files that are moved will be saved in a database".

 ## Django
 For this project, I learned how to use the Django framework and how to create a dynamic website.